Gordon F. Henderson: Music Industry

 Henderson was instrumental in the formation of SOCAN, a major Canadian copyright collective, as its lawyer and later as chairman.
-Henderson was in charge of the Performing Rights Organization of Canada (PROCAN), which merged with the Composers, Authors, and Publishers Association of Canada (CAPAC) to create SOCAN in 1990.
-BMI's president Edward M. Cramer credits the initiative for the merger to himself and Gordon Henderson.
-Today SOCAN represents over 135,000 people in the music industry.
+Henderson led the negotiations for BMI Canada to become a fully independent Canadian organization (PROCAN).
+All of the BMI Canada shares were acquired and split between The Royal Trust, William Harold Moon, and Henderson.
+Henderson was in charge of the Performing Rights Organization of Canada (PROCAN) and the Music Promotion Foundation, which merged with the Composers, Authors, and Publishers Association of Canada (CAPAC) to create SOCAN in 1990.
+Edward M. Cramer credits the initiative for the merger to himself and Gordon Henderson.
+Today SOCAN represents over 185,000 people in the music industry.